 As Universal Credit rolls out across Southwark, the impact on individuals and communities is growing.

-In order to help address some of these issues Community Southwark, in partnership with Southwark Law Centre, Advising Communities, Citizens Advice Southwark, and Pecan, have launched the Southwark Universal Credit Network.
+In order to help address some of these issues Community Southwark, in partnership with Southwark Law Centre, Advising Communities, Citizens Advice Southwark, and Pecan, launched the Southwark Universal Credit Network.

 The aim of the network is to provide an information sharing platform for voluntary and community sector organisations who are supporting residents being adversely affected by the introduction of Universal Credit.